Collecting information in person

 Use your advertising to ask customers and prospects to text in their e-mail address.
 Here are two ways to ask for e-mail addresses by text message:

 Ask people to text their e-mail addresses to your mobile phone number.
-If you don’t expect a lot of volumes or can’t afford a or text-messaging platform, this method allows you to accept e-mail addresses from people on your mobile phone and add them to your address book so you can send them e-mails.
-It’s highly manual, and you have to or advertise your own mobile phone number, so I don’t recommend this method unless you can’t afford better technology yet.
+If you don’t expect a lot of volumes or can’t afford a shortcode or text-messaging platform, this method allows you to accept e-mail addresses from people on your mobile phone and add them to your address book so you can send them e-mails.
+It’s highly manual, and you have to share or advertise your own mobile phone number, so I don’t recommend this method unless you can’t afford better technology yet.

 Ask people to text their e-mail addresses to your shortcode.
 A short code is a short phone number, usually four to six digits long.
 To enable this for your business, you need to buy or rent a shortcode and then you need to make sure your text messaging application is set up to populate your database with e-mail addresses sent by text.
 If you have a dedicated short code — one that you own — you can ask people to text their e-mail addresses directly to your shortcode.
 Your platform’s database can automatically recognize the e-mail addresses and put that information in the proper database fields for you.